mgenware/node-mean-template/README.md

 - Uses TypeScript 3 project references for source and test projects
 - Commands for development, testing, linting, clean and build

-> - For Web components projects, see [node-mean-template-wc](https://github.com/mgenware/node-mean-template-wc)
+> For a Web components project, see [node-mean-template-wc](https://github.com/mgenware/node-mean-template-wc)

 ## Folder structure